lluissalord/radiology_ai/README.md

 - [x] [**Knee localization**](https://github.com/MIPT-Oulu/KneeLocalizer) to center-crop images on relevant part

+- [x] Model interpretation with GradCAM or Layer Relevance Propagation

 - [ ] Active Learning to select most interesting files to annotate

-- [ ] Model interpretation with GradCAM or Layer Relevance Propagation

 - [ ] Organize experiments for Hyperparameters search (MLFlow or Ax-BoTorch)